pierky/arouteserver/docs/CONFIG.rst

 IRRDBs-based filtering
 **********************

-The ``filtering.rpsl`` section of the configuration files allows to use IRRDBs information to filter or to tag prefixes entering the route server.
+The ``filtering.irrdb`` section of the configuration files allows to use IRRDBs information to filter or to tag prefixes entering the route server.
 Information are acquired using the external program `bgpq3 <https://github.com/snar/bgpq3>`_: installations details on :doc:`INSTALLATION` page.

 One or more AS-SETs can be used to gather information about authorized origin ASNs and prefixes that a client can announce to the route server.
 AS-SETs can be set in the ``clients.yml`` file on a two levels basis:

 - within the ``asns`` section, one or more AS-SETs can be given for each ASN of the clients configured in the rest of the file;

-- for each client, one or more AS-SETs can be configured in the ``cfg.filtering.rpsl`` section.
+- for each client, one or more AS-SETs can be configured in the ``cfg.filtering.irrdb`` section.

 To gather information from the IRRDBs, at first the script uses the AS-SETs provided in the client-level configuration; if no AS-SETs are provided there, it looks to the ASN configuration.
 If no AS-SETs are found in both the client and the ASN configuration, only the ASN's autnum object will be used.